omar-polo/lstun/README.md

 	$ make
 	# make install	# eventually

 The only dependency is libevent.
+It expects ssh to be `/usr/bin/ssh`, compile with `-DSSH_PATH=...` to alter the path eventually.

 Check out the manpage for the usage.